labs12-should-i-live-here/backend/README.md

 ##### 400 (Bad Request)

-> If you are missing a username or password for registration, the endpoint will return an HTTP response with a status code `400` and a body as below.
+> If you are missing a userid field, the endpoint will return an HTTP response with a status code `400` and a body as below.

 _example:_

 ```

-'Please enter a username and password.'
+'Please enter a userid.'

 ```